yitzchak/dicy/docs/configuration.md

 jobName: bar
 ```

-Dicy also provides the ability to execute multile jobs with different job
+DiCy also provides the ability to execute multile jobs with different job
 names via the [jobNames][] option.

 ```latex